 Mitigation and Response

-Cisco recommends that customers monitor the use of credentials for administrative users, particularly network-admin and vdc-admin accounts.
-The company has also provided the Cisco Software Checker to help customers determine if their devices are vulnerable to this flaw.
+Cisco advises customers to keep an eye on credentials being used by administrator users, especially network-admin and vdc-admin accounts.
+The company has also supplied the Cisco Software Checker tool to assist customers in assessing whether their hardware is affected by this flaw.

-In response to the severity of the threat, the U.S. Cybersecurity and Infrastructure Security Agency (CISA) has added CVE-2024-20399 to its Known Exploited Vulnerabilities (KEV) catalog.
+In light of the seriousness of the threat, the U.S. Cybersecurity and Infrastructure Security Agency (CISA) has added CVE-2024-20399 to its Known Exploited Vulnerabilities (KEV) catalog.